 Figure 3.
-Each bone had to be carefully labelled to ensure that the correct articulation will be maintained in the new pose.

-Figure 4.
-Removal of the first caudal vertebra revealed two metal rods terminating in a loop at the posterior end of the specimen.
+Each bone had to be carefully labelled to ensure that the correct revealed two metal rods terminating in a loop the posterior end of the specimen.

 Figure 5.
 A large gantry was used to support the main armature while vertebrae were removed and cables were uncoupled.